-A minority ownership interest might fall under the scope of Moroccan merger control provided that it enables a person or an undertaking to acquire control of the whole or parts of an undertaking (the 'control' being defined as resulting from rights, contracts or any other means that confer, either separately or in combination, having regard to the considerations of fact or law involved, the possibility to exercise a decisive influence on the activity of an undertaking, and notably ownership rights or rights of use over all or parts of the assets of an undertaking or rights or contracts that confer decisive influence on the composition, voting or decisions of the organs of an undertaking).
+A minority ownership interest might fall under the scope of Moroccan merger control provided it constitutes a concentration within the meaning of Article 11 of Law No. 104-12 on free pricing and competition, according to which a concentration particularly requires an acquisition of control, defined as resulting from rights, contracts or any other means that confer, either separately or in combination, having regard to the considerations of fact or law involved, the possibility to exercise a decisive influence on the activity of an undertaking, and notably ownership rights or rights of use over all or parts of the assets of an undertaking or rights or contracts that confer decisive influence on the composition, voting or decisions of the organs of an undertaking.9

-Moreover, no specific procedure is provided by Moroccan merger control regarding financial distress and insolvency of the target company.
-However, we surmise that, in such a situation, the Competition Council may grant the parties an exemption to the suspensive effect of the merger control procedure, therefore allowing them to complete all or part of the transaction without waiting for an authorisation decision.
+Moreover, in the case of financial distress and insolvency of the target company, the parties may request the Competition Council to grant them an exemption to the suspensive effect of the merger control procedure, therefore allowing them to complete all or part of the transaction without waiting for an authorisation decision.11

 Outlook and conclusions